CtrlK

 Trigger Term Quality

-Includes natural keywords a Go developer would use: 'functional options', 'constructors', 'graceful shutdown', 'resilience patterns', 'dependency injection', 'idiomatic Go', 'architectural patterns'.
-These are terms developers naturally use when seeking Go design guidance.
+Includes strong natural keywords users would say: 'functional options', 'constructors', 'graceful shutdown', 'resilience patterns', 'dependency injection', 'idiomatic Go', 'architectural patterns'.
+These are terms Go developers naturally use when seeking guidance on these topics.

 3 / 3